Guitaronin/CSS-Styleguide/README.md

   - Underscores are okay if you are using BEM (see [OOCSS and BEM](#oocss-and-bem) below).
 * Do not use ID selectors.
 * When using multiple selectors in a rule declaration, give each selector its own line.
-* Put a space before the opening brace `{` in rule declarations.
 * In properties, put a space after, but not before, the `:` character.
 * Put closing braces `}` of rule declarations on a new line.
-* Put blank lines between rule declarations.
+* Put blank lines between rule declarations outside of Media Queries.
+* Don't put blank lines between rule declarations inside of Media Queries.
+  - The reason for this is that it provides a visual cue that the CSS you are viewing is inside of a media query.

 **Bad**